OpenJML/openjml.github.io/tutorial/Invariants.md

 ## Visibility of invariants

 * Invariants have a visibility (public, private, etc.).
 Almost always, `public` is the appropriate modifier to use.
-Invariants with visibility other than public are only used where they can be "seen", just like the modifiers when used for methods.
+Invariants with visibility other than public only apply where they can be "seen", just like the modifiers when used for methods.
 * Invariants cannot use fields or methods with a visibility more constrained than their own.
 Conseqeuently, as in this case, a private field will need a `spec_public` declaration.
 See [the lesson on Visibility](Visibility) for more on this topic.

 ## Invariants when calling methods